joembedded/ltx_legacy/README.md

 In case of "LTX_legacy" all data will be sent to directories and ALL device's new data will be added to a file ".../out_total/total.edt" for the device.
-This file is simple text ('EDT'-Format) and might become quite large over time ;-) The input script 'sw\ltu_trigger.php' will add the data.
+This file is simple text ('EDT'-Format) and might become quite large oer time ;-) The input script 'sw\ltu_trigger.php' will add the data.

 _(Just as Info: In case of "LTX_server" all new data will be written to the database.
 There is a quota limit in